n0-computer/iroh-ffi/README.md

 - Install [`maturin`](https://www.maturin.rs/installation) for python development and packaging.
 - Install `uniffi-bindgen` with `pip`
 - `maturin develop` will build your package
+- maturin expects you to use `virtualenv` to manage your virtual environment

 ### Building wheels